-Trail resource impacts and an examination of alternative assessment techniques.
-Journal of Park and Recreation Administration 19, 17-37.
+2001 Trail resource impacts and an examination of alternative assessment techniques.
+Journal of Park and Recreation Administration 19: 17-37.

-Martin, D. L.
+Martin, D.L.

-Decline, movement, and habitat utilization of the Yosemite toad (Bufo canorus): an endangered anuran endemic to the Sierra Nevada of California.
+2008 Decline, movement, and habitat utilization of the Yosemite toad (Bufo canorus): an endangered anuran endemic to the Sierra Nevada of California.
 Ph.D.
 Dissertation.
 University of California, Santa Barbara.
-406 pp. (as cited in NPS 2013d)
+406 pp. Cited by NPS.
+2013.
+Restoration of Native Species in High Elevation Aquatic Ecosystems Plan and Draft Environmental Impact Statement.